projf/projf-explore/fpga-graphics/README.md

 A makefile will be added shortly.
 Until then, you can run the following.

-> Problems Building?
-> If you have problems building, your tools are probably too old.
-You can find the latest versions in their respective GitHub repos: [Yosys](https://github.com/YosysHQ/yosys), [NextPNR]((https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](https://github.com/cliffordwolf/icestorm.git).

 _Replace `top_square` with `top_beam` to build the second project._

 ### 12-bit DVI Pmod